 The principles for responsible investment management in Norges Bank Investment Management are laid down by the Executive Board.
 The principles are in line with the management mandate laid down by the Ministry of Finance.
 The principles provide guidelines for standard setting, ownership, risk and the exclusion of companies.

 We have published expectations documents in our focus areas of climate change management, water management and children's rights.
-We have also published an expectation document for human rights, tax and transparency and anti-corruption.
+We have also published expectation documents for human rights, tax and transparency and anti-corruption.
 The documents set out our expectations for how companies should manage risk in these areas.
 We are particularly interested in companies’ governance processes and disclosures.
 Each year, we assess the extent to which companies in industries with high exposure to these risks meet these expectations.
 The survey is used partly as a basis for feedback and dialogue with individual companies.

 We publish position papers on specific aspects of corporate governance.
 The papers form the basis for our voting on relevant topics and serve as a starting point for discussion with companies and standard setters.